thegooddocsproject/incubator/style-guide/about-style-guide.md

   as language usage disputes that seem to arise periodically within the community

-A style guide provides your project’s answers to these questions and ensures that all of the contributors are working from the same common understanding.
+A style guide provides your project's answers to these questions and ensures that all of the contributors are working from the same common understanding.

 ## How to make a style guide scale with your project

-A project’s style guide usually starts out as a stub at the beginning of a project.
-For example, it might simply indicate which style guide is your project’s default guide, such as the Google Developer’s style guide or the Microsoft Manual of Style.
+A project's style guide usually starts out as a stub at the beginning of a project.
+For example, it might simply indicate which style guide is your project's default guide, such as the Google Developer's style guide or the Microsoft Manual of Style.
 It might link to specific elements from the default guide that are most relevant to your project or point out any exceptions to the default guide.